elmuerte/wicket-webjars/README.md

 <img src="webjars/jquery-ui/1.9.2/css/smoothness/images/ui-icons_cd0a0a_256x240.png"/>
 ```

-This does not work by default in wicket-webjars-legacy14, as you are probably not running it in a Servlet 3+ container.
+This does not work by default in wicket4-webjars, as you are probably not running it in a Servlet 3+ container.
 In order to make this work you can simply mount an additional ```IRequestTargetUrlCodingStrategy``` in your wicket application as follows:

 ```java
   mount(new WebjarsRequestTargetUrlCodingStrategy());
 ```

+An alternative method is by using the [Servlet 2 setup provided by WebJars](https://www.webjars.org/documentation#servlet2).

 *Note:* this functionality is not forwards compatible.
+When using a Servlet 3 container you do not need it.

 Limitations
 ===========